andrealbergaria/randomPlus/README.txt

 Use another algorithm for getting random digits (like arc4random() or openSSL)

+Use two 4 bits with one digit...in the current application, one digit per byte.

-Port c application to python or java.
+Port application to java.
 Shouldnt be too dificult.